 It has an immune modulatory effect on our body.
 This means that they help to control the immune system, increase if immunity is low and reduce the autoimmune disorders of immune system is gone out of control.

 It improves the lipid profile, hence relieving signs of dyslipidemia.
 It boosts heart health by regulating blood pressure and by helping to relax the blood vessels.

-It has a hepatoprotective effect as it reduces the enzymes that promote production of cholesterol in liver, hence controlling fat amounts, and fatty liver disease.
+Regular consumption of the mushrooms reduces the enzymes that promote production of cholesterol in liver.
+Therefore, it helps to control and prevent fatty liver disease.

 Oyster Mushroom Recipe – Indian Style Stir-Fry

 Oyster Mushroom Recipe – Indian style stir-fry